He Loved Me, Even After Death / Chapter 1: The Cat That Wasn’t Mine

 It was probably just a loose valve.
 I took a video so I could get someone to fix it the next day.
 I tried to joke to myself, “Guess I’m not cut out for horror movies.”
 Ha.
 Who am I kidding?

 The next morning, I went into the bathroom to wash up and noticed my toothbrush had been moved.
-Thinking about the leaking showerhead, I turned around and saw the shower curtain, which I’d left open, was closed again.
-The dripping sound had stopped.
+Thinking about the leak, I turned and saw the shower curtain—I’d left it open—was closed again.
+The dripping had stopped.
 Weird.
 Did I dream the whole thing?

 I lifted the curtain again.
 The showerhead that had been leaking last night was perfectly fine—not even a drop on the floor.